Billy Jamieson: Loft

 Jamieson's three storey 6,000 sqft downtown Toronto loft on Wellington Street, which housed his extensive collection of curiosities, has been described as "...part Madame Tussauds, part Twilight Zone, as interpreted by Tamara de Lempicka."
 The loft is 14 ft high, featuring red walls, and a curved staircase connecting the three wooden floors.
 Visitors to the loft included Steven Tyler and Tim Burton.
 Jamieson owned close to a dozen shrunken heads, and what amounted to one of the world's largest collections of them.

 After his death, his collection was auctioned off.
 Auction items included a piece of Jumbo's tusk, an electric chair, and a "butt in a box".

 Niagara Falls museum

 In 1999, Jamieson bought the then closed Niagara Falls Museum after having a drink of opium tea.
 There were approximately 700,000 objects in the museum collection.
 One of the mummies in the museum was later verified to be the mummy of pharaoh Ramses I, the founder of ancient Egypt's 19th dynasty.
 Ramses's mummy was subsequently sold to the Michael C. Carlos Museum in Atlanta, Georgia for USD 2 million.

 The sale of the mummy of Ramses I made Jamieson famous internationally and widened his client base.
 The mummy was eventually returned to Egypt, with much fanfare.
 The Carlos Museum on their website did not mention that they acquired the mummy from Jamieson.

 Death

 Jamieson died of a heart attack on his couch, at his Toronto loft on 3 July 2011.
 His body was found by his housemaid.

+Prior to his death, Jamieson and his fiance Jessica Phillips, were featured in the television show Treasure Trader (aired in 2012).
+The hit show lasted only 8 episodes and came to an abrupt end when Jamieson died.